jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab7_Behavioral Modeling and Timing Constraints.md

 ```

-We can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.
+We can run a Simulation to check the code by clicking the Run Simulation under the SIMULATION and choosing the first Run Behavioral Simulation.

 <div align=center><img src="imgs/v2/28.png" alt="drawing" width="800"/></div>

 ### Part7-1-3

-So far we have seen constructs which allow generation of stimulus unconditionally.
+So far we have seen constructs that allow generation of stimulus unconditionally.
 However, many times
 we like to have different stimulus generation upon certain conditions.
 Verilog HDL provides control
 altering statements such as **if**, **if … else**, and **if … else** if.
 The general syntax of an **if**
 statement is: